 A recovering academic and a former stripper, Janice E. Cable has written under the name chelsea g. summers for magazines like GQ and Penthouse in the US, and New Woman and Scarlet in the UK.
 Her work has been featured on naughty sites like Filthy Gorgeous Things as well totally safe for work sites like Yahoo Dating; her erotic writing has also appeared in multiple anthologies.
 Janice/chelsea blogs irregularly at pretty dumb things, but recompenses for that irregularity by tweeting far too much every day.

 Kim Calvert is the editor of Singular magazine and the founder of the SingularCity social networking community.
-A single lifestyle expert and an outspoken champion of single people everywhere, Kim oversees the creative direction and editorial content of the magazine and online social networking community.
-She secures high-profile contributors and is responsible for setting and maintaining the fun, upbeat, inspirational and often humorous tone of Singular, the magazine for successful single living.
+An outspoken champion of single people everywhere, Kim oversees the creative direction and editorial content of the magazine and online social networking community.
+She secures contributors and is responsible for setting and maintaining the fun, upbeat, inspirational and often humorous tone of Singular, the magazine for successful single living.

 SingularCity member Bella DePaulo (Ph.D., Harvard, 1979) is a single lifestyle expert and the author of several books, including “Singled Out: How Singles Are Stereotyped, Stigmatized, and Ignored, and Still Live Happily Ever After” and “Singlism: What It Is, Why It Matters, and How to Stop It.”
 DePaulo has discussed singles and single life on radio and television, including NPR and CNN, and her work has been noted in The New York Times, The Washington Post, The Wall Street Journal, USA Today, Time, Atlantic, Business Week and Newsweek.
 Visit her website at www.BellaDePaulo.com.

 Julia Duin has worked for five newspapers over a 25-year period, including the Houston Chronicle and, most recently, at the Washington Times.
 She has a master’s degree from Trinity Episcopal School for Ministry and has written five books.
 Her latest books are “Quitting Church: Why the Faithful are Fleeing and What to Do About It” (2008) and “Days of Fire and Glory: The Rise and Fall of a Charismatic Community” (2009); however, her first two books were on singles.
 She is pictured with her adopted daughter, Olivia.